vtexdocs/help-center-content/docs/announcements/en/urgente-migracao-do-sistema-de-pedidos-para-manter-sua-operacao-funcionando.md

 author: authors_31
 slug: urgente-migracao-do-sistema-de-pedidos-para-manter-sua-operacao-funcionando
 legacySlug: urgente-migracao-do-sistema-de-pedidos-para-manter-sua-operacao-funcionando
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: In order to maintain the functioning of your operation, ensure that your integration is up-to-date
+announcementSynopsisEN: 'In order to maintain the functioning of your operation, ensure that your integration is up-to-date'
 ---

 On 13/06/19, [Feed V1 and V2 API discontinuation was announced](/announcements/orders-management-module-feed-v1-and-v2--4zoxe3FihrNs0yQ1g1JyG4) along with the mandatory migration to V3 of this service.
 This API is responsible for the orders integration process between VTEX and external systems, such as ERPs.